 - Always filled with water and ready to go

-- Commonly office buildings, hotels, and high-rise buildings
+- Commonly found in office buildings, hotels, and high-rise buildings

 Dry Pipe Sprinkler

 - Fill with water when the system activates

 - Ideal for unheated buildings such as warehouses

 - Sprinkler heads always open, pipes fill with water when activated

 - Used in areas of high hazard such as aircraft hangars and chemical storage facilities